Last updated on October 10, 2022

 - Because they’re just egregiously powerful.
 Oko, Thief of Crowns, for example.

 - The card is too powerful for a specific format.
-Things like Wrenn and Six being banned in Legacy but not in Modern or the War of the Spark planeswalkers that are restricted in Vintage.
+Things like Wrenn and Six are banned in Legacy but not in Modern or the War of the Spark planeswalkers that are restricted in Vintage.

 - The card leads to “unfun” gameplay.